ispras/dedoc/README.md

 # Installation instructions

-This project has REST Api and you can run it in Docker container.
+This project has a REST api and you can run it in Docker container.
 Also, dedoc can be installed as a library via `pip`.
 There are two ways to install and run dedoc as a web application or a library that are described below.